-At the beginning of your application, include a table of contents that guides a reader through the contents of both files in your application.
+At the beginning of your application, include a table of contents that guides a reader through the contents of your application.

 Project summary

 Provide a one-page summary of the project description.
 Do not cross-reference to other parts of your application.
 The summary must include: